 The evolution of

 LyU had its starting point, if there is one particular place and time, in my bedroom, in San Francisco.
 July 28th, 2011.
 In that small room painted a brownish yellow, I heard a voice.

 I had been sleeping in the same bedroom for the previous fifteen years.
 Indirect sunlight, some of it reflected by my neighbors' backside windows, had brought the room's walls to a golden glow.
 I was asleep one moment, awake and speaking the next.
 The sequence: asleep-> awake-> speaking-> conscious.
 Astute readers, and I think that may include you, dear reader, will notice that the speaking, the voice, came before I was conscious.
 The words were formed with my own mouth, for sure; but they came out before they were screened.
 My brain had not signed off on them.
 What came from my mouth surprised, surprised, changed, enlargened, and directed me.

 "I'm moving to LA."

 These may not sound like momentous words to you.
-They upended mine.
+They upended me.
 I had not before ever seriously considered leaving San Francisco.
 I thought I had found my forever home.
 Had planned to live there for the rest of my life.
 But then came these words.
 This idea.
 It gripped me.

 What if, I wondered, what if all three are perspectives, are views, aspects, parts, angles, ways of looking at the same thing?
 My unconscious, spirits, God all of the same?

 Going back further: for the ten years before the twenty, I had been what what would be called religious.
 Read the Bible almost every day, went to church most Sundays, participated in and led Bible studies, even was a paid youth leader for a few years.

 That morning at the end of July, 2011, the voice brought it all to a head.
-My head.
+To, and in, my head.